 Yurak's fleet shoots down a spaceship over planet Arus.
 Hunk manages to rescue the pilot, a pretty young slave who escaped from Planet Doom.
 The Voltron Force is skeptical, but Hunk has faith in her ...

 When an unusually intelligent dinosaur unexpectedly hatches from a fossilized egg in present-day California, a friendly group of human teenagers adopts him and teaches him how to hide from prying eyes and master skateboarding.

-This series focuses on 5 lion robots and their pilots as they defend the galaxy and planet Arus vs. the forces of King Zarkon and Prince Lotor from planet Doom.
+This series focuses on five lion robots and their pilots as they defend the galaxy and planet Arus against the evil forces of King Zarkon and Prince Lotor of planet Doom.
 Written by

 From days of long ago, from uncharted regions of the universe, comes a legend; the legend of Voltron, Defender of the Universe, a mighty robot, loved by good, feared by evil.
 As Voltron's legend grew, peace settled across the galaxy.
 On Planet Earth, a Galaxy Alliance was formed.
 Together with the good planets of the solar system, they maintained peace throughout the universe, until a new horrible menace threatened the galaxy.
 Voltron was needed once more.
 This is the story of the ...